 Owning your own computer can be a real challenge.
 While it is definitely handy to have a computer available whenever you need it, it can be difficult to keep it running without problems.

-The support provided by OIT is limited to assisting students with connection to the network to the MBC network.
+The support provided by OIT is limited to assisting students with connection to the network to the Mary Baldwin network.
 We assist students who are having problems connecting to the web, e-mail and to their network drives on the file servers.
 We can also assist with many of the instruction technology software products the college uses.
 Other hardware and software problems will need to be referred to an authorized vendor.

 Sources of technical support available to students:

 Your Fellow Students: Often your fellow students are the best and fastest source to help you resolve computer problems.

 Your Computer Vendor: When you purchase your computer you should also receive some level of technical support.
 Be certain you know what this is at the time of purchase and obtain the appropriate phone numbers.

 Local Computer Vendors: Many local computer stores provide expertise in resolving hardware and software problems.
 Be sure you agree to a flat price or price per hour before signing any service agreement.

 UPDATE YOUR OPERATING SYSTEM REGULARLY: Believe it or not, even brand NEW PC’s operating systems are out of date.
 Microsoft and other software vendors generally release updates to their operating systems on a weekly or monthly basis.
 These updates are extremely important to keep your system operating properly and to protect your self and other campus network users from the latest virus, worms and network attacks.
 Get in the habit of checking for OS updates weekly or monthly.

 ANTI-VIRUS SOFTWARE!!
 Before you even begin thinking about what type of computer to use start thinking about Anti-Virus software.
 In the university community it is easy to get a computer virus.
 Computers in the classrooms and labs are protected against virus infections but they will not scan your portable USB drive for viruses.